ICI3D/MMED/schedule/shadow.md

 ### Saturday, 2 June

-> **NB: Move reading session back to Saturday (or remove)** Decision tree session can go in second week somewhere.
-Let's give someone else an opportunity to develop reading session (Carl?
-Florian?).
-How much time does it need?

--   9:00 – 9:45 **Reading session:**
+-   9:00 – 10:30 **Lecture:** Participatory coding for Variability,
--   9:45 – 10:30 **Computer Session:** Tutorial catch-up, as needed (with TBD)
+    Sampling Distributions, and Simulation Lecture ([Dushoff](../team/dushoff))  - [Code on Tutorials page](../tutorials)
 -   10:30 – 11:00 A good chance to sign up for project groups and *Coffee break*
--   11:00 – 12:30 **Lecture:** Participatory coding for Variability,
+-   11:00 – 12:30 **Computer Session:** Tutorial catch-up, as needed (with TBD)
-    Sampling Distributions, and Simulation Lecture ([Dushoff](../team/dushoff))  - [Code on Tutorials page](../tutorials)
 -   12:30 – 14:00 **Social Activity:** Group lunch at Kalky's
 -   14:00 – Free/working afternoon